Supercell storm — Beatrice, Nebraska, 8:09 PM.

 Beatrice

 We needed to get a bit more east.
 We pulled into Beatrice, and I found an open view next to a hospital.
 We pulled into the parking lot.
 I reported the rotating wall cloud via Radarscope/Spotternetwork.
-Maybe my excitement (maybe over-excitement) is what got the weather service to issue a tornado warning on the storm.
-Either way, there was a little bit of a couplet on radar.
-The NWS Office called me and asked how the wall cloud was doing.
-By this time, it wasn't rotating quite as much, but it was just as prominent.
-Over the next 20 minutes or so, the storm crept slowly east while wall clouds cycled along with various RFD intrusions.
+Maybe my excitement (perhaps over-excitement) is what motivated the weather service to issue a tornado warning on the storm.
+Either way, there was a couplet on radar.
+The NWS Office called me and asked how the wall cloud looked and whether a tornado appeared imminent.
+By this time, it wasn't rotating quite as much, so I couldn't really tell them much.
+Things had been looking increasingly interesting, but there wasn't as much cause for concern now.
+Over the next 20 minutes or so, the storm crept slowly east while our wall clouds went through various stages of evolution while the area underneath the updraft became increasingly occluded and broken apart by the RFD intrusion.

 Chase Turns Bad

-We were now ahead of one core with another to our west and another to our east, but there was enough room to stay between them if we stayed on 103.
-However, when we got to Wilber, there was road construction.
-The alternate route appeared, to me, to take us into the eastern core, so I decided to go west a couple miles and take another county road (1900).
-We ended up driving past 1900, and we turned north on 1800 instead.
-This appeared to be a nicely improved gravel road, and we could easily go 40+ mph and stay ahead of the core.
-We just had to make it 10 miles to Highway 33, and we'd be back on pavement.
+We were now ahead of one core, but another was intensifying to our west, and yet another was just to our east.
+There was enough room to stay between them if we stayed on 103.
+However, just north of Wilber, 103 was closed for construction.
+The alternate route looked like it would take us into the eastern core, so I decided to go west a couple miles and take another county road (1900) north.
+We ended up driving past 1900, so we turned north on 1800 instead.
+1800 was a nicely improved gravel road, and we could easily go 40+ mph and stay ahead of the core.
+We had 10 miles to go on this gravel road before we hit pavement again at Highway 33, and by this time, we'd hopefully be far enough ahead of the core to have enough room to zig-zag up to Lincoln.
+Brittany was pushing our speed as high as safely possible on good gravel-- almost 50 mph.

 Wrap-up